nabin154/socialMedia/README.md

 ## Key Features:

 #### User Authentication: :
 - Users can sign up, log in, and securely authenticate using access tokens and refresh tokens.

 #### Friend Management::
 - Users can add friends, send friend requests, and manage their friend list.

 #### Posts::
 - Users can create posts, like, comment, and interact with posts from friends.

 #### Chat:
 - Real-time chat functionality allows users to communicate with their friends instantly.

 #### Search Users:
-Users can search for other users by name or email.
+- Users can search for other users by name or email.

-- Ensure the privacy and security of your conversations with AES encryption for all messages.
-#### Language Translation:

-- Break language barriers with real-time language translation of messages.
-- Users can dynamically update their preferred language, and original messages are easily viewable with a toggle button.
 #### Online User Tracking:
 - See who's online in real-time and initiate conversations with available users.

 #### Notifications: :
 -  Users receive notifications for friend requests and other important events.